annebrown/docs-tech/content/2.tooling/SSGs/mkdocs/add-ons/meta.md

 ---
 title: Meta
-description: Material Built-In Plugin
+description: Material Built-In PluginlastModified: '2025-01-08'
-lastModified: '2025-01-08'
 ---

 [Meta](https://squidfunk.github.io/mkdocs-material/plugins/meta "Official Site") recursively merges the contents of `.meta.yml`  files with the frontmatter of all pages contained in the same folder and all subfolders.
 This, with the help of other plugins, enables powerful features, such as inherited tags: